LAST REVIEWED Nov 29 2022 14 MIN READ

 You may not be hiring a lot of employees at first, but it’s important to have an idea about how you’ll post open positions, make hiring decisions, and onboard new employees.
 Even for the first employee you hire, there are critical elements you need to have in place on your human resource checklist:

 Employee data for payroll purposes

-Relevant employment agreements, including non-compete, intellectual property, confidentiality, non-solicitation agreements.
+Employment agreements, including non-compete, intellectual property, confidentiality, and non-solicitation agreements.

 Startup compensation and benefits

-After you’ve recruited employees, you need to entice them to stay with your organization.
-One way to do that is by offering competitive compensation packages, including health care and retirement benefits.
+After you’ve recruited employees, it helps to entice them to stay with your organization.
+One way to do that is by offering competitive compensation packages, including healthcare and retirement benefits.
 For compensation and benefits, you’ll want the following to be in place: